Career Definition for a Radio Technician

 Many radio technicians have operated amateur radios or worked with hobby kits in their spare time, and others have worked in college radio or news broadcasting.
 Manual dexterity is important, and radio technicians must have a tolerance for sometimes inconsistent work hours and off-hours repair calls.
 It's beneficial to have a natural grasp of electronic systems and equipment, as well, though many radio technicians learn these concepts on the job.

-The BLS predicts that the employment of radio operators will decline by 1% from 2014 to 2024, mostly due to the consolidation and digitization of the industry.
+The BLS predicts that the employment of radio operators will grow by 9% from 2019 to 2029, mostly due to the consolidation and digitization of the industry.
 Radio technicians who focus on cultivating digital technology skills will find themselves best poised to weather the changes in the radio technology career field, especially in major metropolitan areas and highly regulated technologies such as air traffic control.
 Traditional radio technician jobs may be more often found in rural areas or small radio stations.
-The median annual salary for a radio operator working in May 2015 was reported as $50,040 by the BLS.
+The median annual salary for a radio operator working in May 2019 was reported as $42,790 by the BLS.

 Alternate Career Options

 For other options in radio and engineering careers, choose from the following: